-1. Complete the 22 semester credit hours specified for the freshman core (non-transitional/non-developmental) curriculum.

-- 2. Declare a major by completing an official "Declaration of Major Form." - 3.
+- 1. Complete the 22 semester credit hours specified for the freshman core (non-transitional/non-developmental) curriculum. - 2.
+Declare a major by completing an official "Declaration of Major Form." - 3.
 Meet all requirements for admission to the college, department, or program of the intended major.

-Transitional Education Program (Developmental)
+Transitional Education Program

 The Transitional Education Program is designed to assist academically challenged freshmen to increase their proficiencies in three areas: English, mathematics, and reading.
 Placement in each of the developmental courses is determined by criteria set by the responsible department.
-Freshmen whose placement scores fall below the requisite levels are required to register for the appropriate developmental course(s).
+Freshmen whose placement scores fall below the requisite levels are required to register for the appropriate course(s).
 Students remain in the program(s) until they achieve specified competency levels.
 Grades earned in these courses will be computed into a student's grade point average, but credit hours earned cannot be applied toward the completion of degree programs.

-The Transitional Education (Developmental) Courses are:
+The Transitional Education Courses are:

-EDU 100L Reading with Lab - 3 hrs.
+Reading with $Lab - 3$ hrs.

-EDU 100 Reading - 3 hrs.
+Reading - 3 hrs.

-EDU 150 College Reading - 3 hrs.
+College Reading - 3 hrs.

-ENG 100 Developmental English - 3 hrs.
+Developmental English - 3 hrs.

-ENG 100L Developmental English Laboratory - No credit hours.
+Developmental English Laboratory - No credit hours.

-MTH 100 Developmental Mathematics - 3 hrs.
+Developmental Mathematics - 3 hrs.

-MTH 101 Fundamentals of Mathematics - 3 hrs.
+Fundamentals of Mathematics - 3 hrs.

-MTH 105 Intermediate Algebra - 3 hrs.
+Intermediate Algebra - 3 hrs.

+Modern Mathematics - 3 hrs.